vincebel7/ltdnet/notes.md

 # Known issues and bugs

-- DHCP table/DHCP index a bit redundant/wasteful.
-Restructure, do this before MAC learning for hosts (same code)
+- Fix map sorting in router.go next_free_addr(), it is string sorting 10, 100, etc.

 - Broadcasts aren't handled correctly.
 Should traverse network instead of a global push to all devices

-- With MAC address rework, unreachable pings hang on failed ARP requests
+- Unreachable pings hang on failed ARP requests

 # Feature ideas
 - MAC learning for hosts